RedR1ghtHand/EventX_API/README.md

 # EventX API

 EventX API is a Django REST Framework application for managing events.
-It includes features such as user authentication, event registration, and event filtering.
+It includes features such as user authentication, event registration with email notifications upon registration, and event filtering.
 The application is containerized using Docker for easy setup and deployment.

 ## Features

 - User Registration and Authentication
 - Event Management (Create, Read, Update, Delete events)
-- Event Registration by users
+- Event registration with email notifications upon.
 - Event filtering and search
 - API secured using Token-based Authentication
-- generated API documentation via drf-yasg [here](#api)
+- generated API documentation via drf-yasg [here](#4-api)

 ## Requirements